 - CPEC is a flagship project under China’s multi-billion dollar Belt and Road Initiative (BRI), which seeks to enhance China’s influence around the world through China-funded infrastructure projects.

-- It aims at constructing and upgrading transportation network, energy projects, the deep-water port at Gwadar and Special Economic Zones (SEZs) to eventually support Pakistan’s industrial development as a manufacturing hub by 2030.
+- It aims at constructing and upgrading the transportation networks, energy projects, the deep-water port at Gwadar, and Special Economic Zones (SEZs) to eventually support Pakistan’s industrial development as a manufacturing hub by 2030.

 - CPEC links Gwadar (in South Western Pakistan) to Kashgar or Kashi in Xinjiang province (China’s northwestern region) through a vast network of highways and railways.

 - CPEC is heavily financed by heavily-subsidized Chinese loans.